 Demonstrated experience in quantitative or qualitative research

-Knowledge of the US health care system, including the Affordable Care Act, desirable
+Knowledge of the US healthcare system, including the Affordable Care Act, is desirable

 Proficient writing and verbal communication skills